 The College continued to use various methods to monitor students' engagement and satisfaction.
 Small group interviews with Year 12 students was introduced where a PMI approach was used to elicit what we did well and to ascertain what were the more pressing concerns of students.
 The results of anecdotal surveys suggest a high level of satisfaction amongst students for the diversity and quality of programmes offered.
 Students were also involved in a survey of their use of Information Communication and Learning Technologies, which will be used to modify and shape learning and teaching.
-However, whilst inroads have been made we still need to continuously improve formal feedback opportunities in areas such as: Educational resources; Extra-curricular activities; Exams and Cross age tutors; Safe school and anti-bullying.
+The College also undertook Insight SRC Surveys with students as well the Enhancing catholic School Identity surveys to obtain highly refined information from these surveys.
+The College also undertook Mission Australia Youth Surveys with senior students in 2015.
+Nevertheless, whilst there has been significant increases in seeking the views of students to inform change and improvements we still need to continuously improve formal feedback opportunities in areas such as: Educational resources; Extra-curricular activities; Exams and Cross age tutors; Safe school and antibullying.